cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 This specification considers different application scenarios.
 This includes applications aiming at anonymous key exchange and applications that need to rely on verification of identities of one or both communication partners.
 Moreover, when identities are used they may or may not need to be kept confidential.
-Depending on the application's requirements identity information regarding the communication partners may have to be mandatorily integrated in the input parameters CI, ADa, ADb (see {{sec-considerations-ids}}) and the protocol may have to be executed with clear initiator and responder roles.
+Depending on the application's requirements identity information regarding the communication partners may have to be mandatorily integrated in the input parameters CI, ADa, ADb and the protocol may have to be executed with clear initiator and responder roles (see {{sec-considerations-ids}}).

 The naming of ISK as "intermediate" session key highlights the fact that it is RECOMMENDED that applications process ISK by use of a suitable strong key derivation function KDF (such as defined in {{?RFC5869}}) before using the key in a higher-level protocol.